 To provide upper limits on \ion{C}{iv} emission we perform a source insertion and recovery experiment.
 For this experiment we assume that the \ion{C}{iv} emission would be co-spatial with the \ion{He}{ii} emitting regions.
 As noted in Sect.~\ref{sec:detect-ionh-lambd}, each of the three \ion{He}{ii} emitting region is defined by a cluster of connected spaxels that have $\mathrm{S/N}>5.5$.
 For simplicity we assume constant surface brightness within each region.
 Furthermore, we model the spectral profile of the $\lambda\lambda 1548,1550$ doublet by two Gaussians, where the dispersion is set to the average width measured from the \ion{He}{ii} line: $\langle \sigma_v^\mathrm{HeII} \rangle = 215$\,km\,s$^{-1}$ and we fix the ratio to 1.7 between $\lambda 1548$ and $\lambda 1550$.
 We implant the so generated \ion{C}{iv} emitting regions at surface-brightness levels from $10^{-19}$erg\,s$^{-1}$cm$^{-2}$arcsec$^{-2}$ to $9 \times 10^{-19}$erg\,s$^{-1}$cm$^{-2}$arcsec$^{-2}$ in steps of $10^{-19}$erg\,s$^{-1}$cm$^{-2}$arcsec$^{-2}$ prior to median-filter subtracting the fully reduced datacube.
 After median-filter subtracting each datacube with artificial \ion{C}{IV} sources we ran the 3D cross-correlation procedure from \texttt{LSDCat}.
 From this experiment we found that we would detect the \ion{C}{iv} emission significantly in all three regions at surface-brightness levels $\geq 8 \times 10^{-19}$erg\,s$^{-1}$cm$^{-2}$arcsec$^{-2}$.
 Given the areas of the three \ion{He}{ii} emitting regions, our surface-brightness limit corresponds upper limits in \ion{C}{iv} flux of $1.1\times 10^{-16}$erg\,s$^{-1}$cm$^{-2}$, $1.0\times 10^{-16}$erg\,s$^{-1}$cm$^{-2}$, and $6.1\times 10^{-16}$erg\,s$^{-1}$cm$^{-2}$ for region ``south'', ``north'', and ``LAB 8'', respectively.
 Given the measured Ly$\alpha$ fluxes in those regions (see Sect.~\ref{sec:detect-ionh-lambd}), this corresponds to upper limits in \ion{C}{iv}/Ly$\alpha$ ratios of 0.06, 0.1, and 0.11 for region ``south'', ``north'', and ``LAB 8'', respectively.
-These limits on the ratios are a factor of $\sim 2$ lower than the ratios reported by \cite{Arrigoni-Battaia2015}, due to the fact that we assumed \ion{C}{iv} being co-spatial with the localised and relatively compact ($\sim 10$ arcsec$^2$) regions where \ion{He}{ii} is emitted.
-We will present arguments regarding the validity of this assumption in Section~\ref{sec:ionh-emiss-from}.
-In the scenario of co-spatial \ion{C}{iv} and \ion{He}{ii} emission our upper limits on \ion{C}{iv} translate into upper limits of $<1$, $<1.4$, $<1$ of \ion{C}{IV} / \ion{He}{ii} in region ``south'', ``north'', and ``LAB\,8'', respectively.
+Our upper limits on \ion{C}{iv} translate into upper limits of $<1$, $<1.4$, $<1$ of \ion{C}{IV} / \ion{He}{ii} in region ``south'', ``north'', and ``LAB\,8'', respectively.